Statutory Merger vs. Statutory Conversion

 You will also need to transfer the assets of your original business entity to the new one once it’s formed, and dissolve your original entity.
 The reason this is all such a hassle with a nonstatutory conversion is that you’ll need to draft agreement documents to complete each exchange of power and transfer of assets.

-This can be a tremendous hassle, and it’s a complicated enough process that we would never recommend the DIY route — you would almost certainly need to hire a lawyer to assist you.
-Thankfully, hardly anyone actually needs to do a nonstatutory conversion these days, because there are two other much simpler methods to convert a business entity.
+This can be a tremendous hassle, and it’s a complicated enough process that we would never recommend the do-it-yourself route — you would almost certainly need to hire a lawyer to assist you.
+Thankfully, hardly anyone actually needs to do a nonstatutory conversion these days because there are two other much simpler methods to convert a business entity.

 Another option is to hire a business services company.
-While there aren’t nearly as many options as there are for forming an LLC or corporation, there are still several reputable companies offering business conversion service.
+While there aren’t nearly as many options as there are for forming an LLC, there are still several reputable companies offering business conversion service.

 In Conclusion

-If the entity conversion process gets overwhelming, keep in mind that there are reputable companies that can help you out.
-If you run into any trouble, give Swyft Filings, LegalZoom, or BizFilings a call and they’ll handle the process on your behalf.
+If either process gets overwhelming, keep in mind that there are reputable companies that can help you out.
+If you run into any trouble, give Swyft Filings, LegalZoom, or BizFilings a call, and they’ll handle the process on your behalf.

-We hope this article helped you develop your understanding of statutory and nonstatutory conversions!
+We hope this article helped you develop your understanding of the differences between the statutory conversion and the statutory merger!

 Disclaimer: The content on this page is for information purposes only and does not constitute legal, tax, or accounting advice.
 If you have specific questions about any of these topics, seek the counsel of a licensed professional.